 “The numbers say what they say.
 We’re not making it up,” Shanahan said.
 “It’s demonstrably overwhelming.”

-Just two days later, a man in Severna Park shot and killed a pit bull after the dog aggressively approached him in his backyard in the 300 block of Benfield Road, he said.
+Just two days later, a man in Severna Park shot and killed a pit bull after in his backyard in the 300 block of Benfield Road, he said.
 Apparently, it wasn't the first incident involving a pit bull on that block.

 According to Animal Control service call documents acquired by Severna Park Patch, the agency was contacted three times between March 2009 and January 2011 concerning complaints about a pit bull at 302 Benfield Road in Severna Park.
 The calls were from an anonymous citizen, with complaints of a pit bull running loose and and two pit bulls outside tied to a tree with no food or water.
 There were no charges placed in any of the incidents after the agency responded to the calls.

 While this month's shooting incidents both involved pit bulls, the man from Severna Park was arrested on site and charged with discharging a firearm in a residential area and animal cruelty, but the shooting in Severn resulted in no charges by the police department.